jonbirge/handsome-dark-syntax/README.md

 # handsome-dark-syntax

-A beautiful syntax theme that helps one focus on the important and avoid being distracted by multitudes of styles and colors.
+A syntax theme for Atom that helps one focus on the important and avoid being distracted by multitudes of styles and colors.

 ## Screenshot